Line 10 (Suzhou Metro): History

 Construction of the Northern section, known as the Suyuzhang section, started on January 2, 2023.
 It is expected to open in 2028.
 The length of this section is 90.34 kilometers.

-It runs through Zhangjiagang North Railway Station, Zhangjiagang Coach Station, Zhangjiagang Railway Station, Tangqiao, Fenghuang, Shanghu, to urban Suzhou at Suzhou North Railway Station and connects the Suzhou city to county-level cities of Zhangjiagang and Changshu, which are under administartion of Suzhou.
+It runs through Zhangjiagang North Railway Station, Zhangjiagang Coach Station, Zhangjiagang Railway Station, Tangqiao, Fenghuang, Shanghu, to urban Suzhou at Suzhou North Railway Station and connects the Suzhou city to county-level cities of Zhangjiagang and Changshu, which are under the administration of Suzhou.